truongconghiep/CarND-LaneLines-P1/writeup_P1.md

 The next step of color masking is filer out white pixels, which represent while lanelines.
 Very similar to filtering out yellow pixels, white thesholds are applied to the original image to filter out white pixels.
 The result image of white threshold in RBG color space is shown in the image below.
 ![alt text][image3]
-Because yellow thresholding in the first step is not as effective as filtering while pixels, an additional filtering step is required to extract yellow pixel.
+Because yellow thresholding in the first step is not as effective as filtering while pixels, an additional filtering step is required to extract yellow pixels.
 In this step the yellow pixels are extracted in HLS color space.
 This method provides a very reliable result.
 The input image is first converted into HLS color space, then yellow thresholds are applied to filter the yellow pixels.
 The result image of yellow threshold in RGB color space is shown below.
 ![alt text][image4]